 AMES, IOWA (May 6, 2021) — The National Institute of Antimicrobial Resistance Research and Education (NIAMRRE), is pleased to announce Bio Nebraska—a nonprofit trade association dedicated to supporting, promoting, and growing Nebraska’s bio-ecosystem—as a new affiliate member.

-“Antibiotic resistance is a global threat to human and animal health, and in addition to impacting society, AMR impacts industries like healthcare, veterinary medicine, and agriculture,” said Paul Plummer, the executive director of NIAMRRE.
+“Antibiotic resistance is a global threat to human and animal health, and in addition to impacting society, AMR impacts industries like healthcare, veterinary medicine, and agriculture,” said Dr. Paul Plummer, the executive director of NIAMRRE.
 “Engaging with Bio Nebraska allows us to reach a greater audience in the biotechnology field—genomics, recombinant gene techniques, immunology, pharmaceutical therapies—and other bio-ecosystem industries to address this global health challenge.”

 Founded in 2005, Bio Nebraska’s vision is to elevate Nebraska’s bio-ecosystem to benefit mankind by providing better healthcare, enhanced agriculture, and a cleaner and safer environment.
 They represent more than 90 bio-related entities in the human health, animal health, agriculture, and industrial biotech sectors.